JuliaDynamics/ChaosTools.jl/docs/src/periodicity.md

 ### Schmelcher & Diakonos

-First of the algorithms was proposed by Schmelcher & Diakonos[^Schmelcher1997].
+First of the algorithms was proposed by Schmelcher & Diakonos [Schmelcher1997](@cite).
 Notice that even though the algorithm can find stable fixed points, it is mainly aimed at *unstable* ones.